Guide

 Formula components:

-• Salvage value: Estimated resale or scrap value when done
+• Salvage value: The estimated resale or scrap value at end of use

 How each factor affects your calculation:

-• Shorter useful life: Higher annual depreciation expense
+• Shorter useful life: Increases annual depreciation expense

-• Higher salvage value: Lower annual depreciation expense
+• Higher salvage value: Decreases annual depreciation expense

-• Higher asset cost: Higher annual depreciation expense
+• Higher asset cost: Increases annual depreciation expense

-Now, let's calculate accumulated depreciation using the straight line depreciation method.
-In this example, the asset costs $1,000, has a useful life of 5 years, and a salvage value of $100.
+Now, let's calculate accumulated depreciation using the straight-line depreciation method.
+In this example, the asset costs $1,000, has a useful life of five years, and a salvage value of $100.

 Step 1: Calculate the annual depreciation expense